 Under no circumstances may any officer or authorized substitute sign any check before the date, the name of the payee, and the amount have been entered on the check.
 No check may be pre-signed.

 Rubber stamps shall not be used for check-signing purposes.

-Checks may not be made out to "cash."
+Checks may not be made out to “cash.”
 Checks must be made payable to either an individual, who is responsible for providing a complete and proper accounting as to how those funds were spent, or to a vendor, who must submit receipts, invoices or other appropriate documentation.
-Checks used to replenish any petty cash fund are made payable to the individual who is the custodian of petty cash, not to "cash."
+Checks used to replenish any petty cash fund must be made payable to the individual who is the custodian of petty cash, not to “cash.”